This Crossbody Bag Will Crush Your Fanny Pack

 The bag feels great in front or in the back.
 The ambidextrous crossbody strap is also a big plus.
 The pocket in the strap is also a nice touch.
 I completely missed the zipper hidden in plain sight,

-And like a lot of other Ryden products, this also claims to be water-resistant.
+And like a lot of other Ryden products, this also claims to be a water-resistant backpack.
 During one of my walks with Bucky, I did have occasion to get it wet when I was stowing the folding, plastic water bowl in the second compartment.
 Water got on the bag but was wiped off without leaving any marks behind.

 The strap is comfortable and easy to switch sides, even while in motion.
 Depending on how you carry it- bag in front or in back -it is really easy to spin the bag around to access it or move it out of your way.